 According to the American College of Gastroenterology, more than 60 million Americans have heartburn and acid reflux symptoms at least once a month.
 But when acid reflux symptoms occur more than twice a week, it can lead to GERD.

 When GERD is left untreated, it can cause ongoing conditions.
 These include abdominal pain, chest pain, difficulty swallowing, damage to the esophagus, and an increased risk of esophageal cancer.

-Doctors have identified several risk factors for GERD.
+Doctors have identified several risk factors for developing GERD.
 These include:

 For some people, alcohol is also one of the contributing factors.
-While alcohol doesn’t cause GERD in everyone, it’s possible that drinking could make GERD worse for some people.
+While alcohol doesn’t cause acid reflux that leads to GERD in everyone, it’s possible that drinking could make GERD symptoms worse for some people.

-Certain foods and drinks, including alcohol, have been linked with GERD.
+Certain foods and drinks, including alcohol, have been linked with increased acid reflux and the development of GERD.
 These include: